crypt0n1nj4/xbrc_masternode/README.md

 node-alias vps-ip:6520	node-key collateral-txid vout
 ```

-#### Run the qt wallet, go to SmartNodes tab, choose your node and click "start alias" at the bottom.
+#### Run the qt wallet, go to Masternode tab, choose your node and click "start alias" at the bottom.

-#### You're good to go now.
-BEE $SMART! https://smartcash.cc